 Aiming to heighten the chances of early success in achieving federal funding for developmentally-informed research that addresses the early foundations of children’s mental health and well-being, the Victoria S. Levin Grant for Early Career Success in Young Children’s Mental Health Research was created to honor and carry forward this focus of Victoria S. Levin’s life work.

-Applications for the 2013 Grant are closed.
-The deadline for applications was September 4, 2013; the grant of up to $25,000 will be announced in November, 2013.
+The application for the 2014 Grant is now available here.
+The deadline for applications is September 5, 2014; the grant of up to $25,000 will be announced in November, 2014.
 For your reference, you may view and print the following documentation: Levin Grant Information, Applicant Eligibility, and Required Application Elements (files to be uploaded).